-The Canandaigua area is very fortunate to have Thompson Health facilities.
+The Canandaigua area is very fortunate to have excellent and extensive health facilities right here where we live, work, and play.
 F.F.
-Thompson Hospital is within the City of Canandaigua just along its western border with the Town of Canandaigua.
+Thompson Hospital, which is a part of the larger University of Rochester Medicine Thompson Health system (Thompson Health), is within the City of Canandaigua just along its western border with the Town of Canandaigua.
 Along with being a major employment center, it provides a variety of excellent services to patients.

-University of Rochester medicine recently brought the Canandaigua Medical Group under its wing and completed a major renovation of their facilities on Parrish Street.
+Thompson Health recently brought the Canandaigua Medical Group under its wing and completed a major renovation of their facilities on Parrish Street.
 Thompson Health continually looks to improve their services and facilities, and their mission has benefited greatly from the help of local philanthropists.
-Thompson Health has expressed that they constantly seek highly trained staff to join them.
-Their ability to recruit and retain these employees will, in part, depend on the quality of life in the Town, City, and surrounding area.
-According to President and CEO of Thompson Health, Michael Stapleton, Canandaigua Lake is a great asset for recruiting talent.
-19
+Thompson Health has expressed that they constantly seek highly trained staff to join